 Exploration of social and environmental (in)justice.
 Analysis of how justice affects people differently in different places, in relation to different issues.

 How do we determine what is just?
 What is just for some might not be just for others.
 Justice is fundamentally a human centred or anthropocentric concept - can justice be concieved of in non-human terms?
-What is a just response in injustice?
+What is a just response to injustice?
 In this course we will explore some of these issues, in the context of broader debates in critical geography.

 |Paper title||Geographies of Justice|